Rapha0511/subscription-app/README.md

 # Perequisites
-This project is using Vite JS
+This project is using Vite JS.

 Vite JS requires Node.js version 14.18+, 16+.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

 cf : https://vitejs.dev/